amiellib/LoRaSMS433/README.md

 In this project you can assemble a cheap LoRa connection to your smartphone, and be able to transmit to all surrounding phones also using this project.

-## still under work will be finish till 30.7.21

-hi thank you for looking in my github :)

 we will send a massge from a phone to anthor phone using lora conncted with bluetooth to the esp32 "wifi lora 32"

 # The Hardware Needed: